-Nordic cooperation is one of the world’s most extensive forms of regional collaboration, involving Denmark, Finland, Iceland, Norway, Sweden, the Faroe Islands, Greenland and Åland.
-These countries together form the Nordic region – Norden – which comprises approximately 26 million people.
+Nordic co-operation is one of the world’s most extensive forms of regional collaboration, involving Denmark, Finland, Iceland, Norway, Sweden, the Faroe Islands, Greenland and Åland.
+Together these countries form the Nordic Region – Norden – with a population of around 26 million people.

-Parliamentary cooperation in the region began in 1952 with the foundation of the Nordic Council and expanded in 1971 with the creation of a body for intergovernmental cooperation, the Nordic Council of Ministers.
+Parliamentary co-operation in the region began in 1952 with the foundation of the Nordic Council.
+This was expanded in 1971 with the creation of a body for intergovernmental co-operation, the Nordic Council of Ministers.

-Nordic cooperation seeks to safeguard Nordic and regional interests in the global community.
-Read more about the Nordic Council of Ministers and the Nordic Council, the main forums for official Nordic co-operation, here.
+Nordic co-operation seeks to safeguard Nordic and regional interests in the global community.
+You can read more about the Nordic Council of Ministers and the Nordic Council, the main forums for official Nordic co-operation, here.